Mod $\ell$ gamma factors and a converse theorem for finite general linear groups: Introduction

 This project began as part of the Rethinking Number Theory 2 workshop.
 The authors are deeply grateful to the organizers for the mathematical experience and the welcoming community.
 The workshop, as well as the continued work on this project after the workshop, was generously supported by the Number Theory Foundation and the American Institute of Mathematics.

-The authors are grateful to Rob Kurinczuk for several helpful conversations.
+The authors are grateful to Rob Kurinczuk for several helpful conversations and to an anonymous referee whose suggestions improved the exposition and quality of the paper.

-J.B. was supported by National Science Foundation Grants DGE-1840990 and DGE-2234657, H.G. was supported by National Science Foundation grant DMS-2201085 and a PSC-CUNY Award, jointly funded by The Professional Staff Congress and The City University of New York, G.M. was supported by National Science Foundation Grants DMS-2001272 and DMS-2234339, R.Z. was supported by National Science Foundation Grants DGE-1644869 and DMS-2303280.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect views of the National Science Foundation.
+J.B. was supported by National Science Foundation Grants DGE-1840990 and DGE-2234657, H.G. was supported by National Science Foundation Grant DMS-2201085 and a PSC-CUNY Award, jointly funded by The Professional Staff Congress and The City University of New York, G.M. was supported by National Science Foundation Grants DMS-2001272 and DMS-2234339, R.Z. was supported by National Science Foundation Grants DGE-1644869 and DMS-2303280.